balancer/docs-v3/docs/concepts/vault/liquidity-invariant-approximation.md

 ::: info Custom pool implication
 As a custom pool developer, you are faced with the choice of allowing these combinations in your pool.
-If you chose to do so, you must verify the liquidity-invariant approximation approach in your tests to ensure fair & even settlement across various operations.
+If you chose to do so, you must verify the liquidity-invariant approximation approach in your tests to ensure fair and even settlement across various operations.
 :::

 ## Verification

-For reference, see the [`LiquidityApproximation.t.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/test/foundry/LiquidityApproximation.t.sol#L682) test file where the required assertions are verified in `assertLLiquidityOperationNoSwapFee()` and `assertLiquidityOperation()`.
+For reference, see the [`LiquidityApproximation.t.sol`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/test/foundry/LiquidityApproximation.t.sol) test file where the required assertions are verified in `assertLiquidityOperationNoSwapFee()` and `assertLiquidityOperation()`.